lebaston100/obsFilterMonitor/README.md

 If you know what you are doing you can create a firewall exception for the obs-websocket port and modify the ip address in line 47 to be able to run this on any device in the network.

+You can create custom overlay symbols(the X or off text) by making a transparent 40x30 png image and then encoding it in base64.
+Then add that as a new variable and specify it as the defaultOffSymbol.

 ### Help

 You have trouble setting it up or found a bug, then join my [Discord Server](https://discord.gg/PCYQJwX)

+Thanks to [Strike](https://www.twitch.tv/strike) for the idea for this.